FRANCHISING IN SOUTH AFRICA

 Danie’s clients range from entrepreneurs and technology start-ups to well-known multi-nationals.
 Clients often seek his advice regarding the establishment of an enterprise in South Africa, and he drafts and reviews agreements needed for their operations and to grow their businesses.

-Eugene Honey has specialized in Trade Marks and Copyright matters, as well as Commercial IP matters including Franchising and Licensing for approximately 25 years.
+Eugene Honey has been specialising in Trade Marks and Copyright matters, as well as Commercial IP matters including Franchising and Licensing, IP valuations, IP Due Diligence and IP portfolio management since being admitted in 1991.

 Irshaad has acted for a diverse range of clients, from trade unions to multinational corporations and has successfully argued matters in the Labour Court and other fora.
 Irshaad has been part of legal teams in precedent setting matters and has been instrumental in settling significant disputes.